LaunchPadLab/lp-components/docs.md

 ## Switch

-A switch input that can be used in a `redux-forms`-controlled form.
+A switch input that can be used in a `redux-form`-controlled form.

 This input only accepts and stores boolean values.